 Once you have decided, you probably can’t wait to start your study in the Netherlands.
 You will be busy finding a place to live, and maybe, you also want to find a job.
-That’s why we have put together this information on what arrangements you will need to make when planning to study and work in the Netherlands.
+Find out what arrangements you will need to make when planning to study and work in the Netherlands.

 If you want to work in the Netherlands, you will generally need a residence permit.
 You will also need an employment contract with a Dutch-based employer, who must pay you at least the statutory minimum wage or a percentage thereof.

-There are different kinds of residence permits .
+There are different kinds of residence permits.
 Which kind you need, depends on where you come from, how long you intend to work in the Netherlands, what kind of work you intend to do here, and several other factors.
-Read all about what else you need to do when moving to the Netherlands.

-As a foreign national who comes to study and work in the Netherlands, you will incur extra expenses, which are called ' extraterritorial costs '.
+As a foreign national who comes to study and work in the Netherlands, you will incur extra expenses.
+These are called 'extraterritorial costs'.
 Your employer is allowed to pay you an allowance towards these costs.
 This can either be a free (untaxed) allowance or your employer can opt to cover these costs by paying 30% of your wage, including the allowance, tax-free.
 This is called the 30% facility, and you do not need to provide any proof of the expenses.

 The information on this page is a brief explanation.
 No rights can be derived from this information.